MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

       where randomInt = randomRIO (1, 10) :: IO Integer
 ```

 A lot of confusion comes from ideas such as "Monad is IO", "To do something impure I need monad", "Monad bring imperative style to FP", or "Monad is something hard and weird".
 No, `Monad` is just a type class with defined operations and laws, just as `Monoid` (so pretty simple, right?!).
-What does something with input and output are IO actions = how is the type IO implemented, not that it is instance of `Monad`, `Applicative`, and `Functor`.
-Those just allows you to do some pure things with `IO` type and actions.
-Great and detailed explanation can be found on [HaskellWiki - IO inside](https://wiki.haskell.org/IO_inside).
+What does something with input and output are IO actions = how is the type IO implemented, not that it is an instance of `Monad`, `Applicative`, and `Functor`.
+Those just allow you to do some pure things with `IO` type and actions.
+A great and detailed explanation can be found on [HaskellWiki - IO inside](https://wiki.haskell.org/IO_inside).

 ## Task assignment